rodrigoegdata/Occupational-Accident-Mortality/README.md

 # Occupational Accident Mortality in Brazil between 2010 and 2022

-The repository [Occupational Accident Mortality in Brazil data]() contains six files made to describe and show the process of gathering, tidying and analyzing data of the [Occupational Accident Mortality in Brazil Datasets](https://dados.gov.br/dados/conjuntos-dados/sim-1979-2019) from the years 2010 to 2022.
+The repository [Occupational Accident Mortality in Brazil data](https://github.com/rodrigoegdata/Occupational-Accident-Mortality) contains seven files made to describe and show the process of gathering, tidying and analyzing data of the [Occupational Accident Mortality in Brazil Datasets](https://dados.gov.br/dados/conjuntos-dados/sim-1979-2019) from the years 2010 to 2022.

 # Repository Content